 It was and remains one of the best tapas bars in the city.
 Don't miss it!

-Speaking of the best tapas bars in the city, I also want to give a shout out to Bodega 1900 by Albert Adria, brother to chef Ferran Adria.
+Speaking of the best tapas bars in the city, I also want to shout out to Bodega 1900 by Albert Adria, brother to chef Ferran Adria.

-The Adria brothers previously ran the world's #1 restaurant, El Bulli, in Costa Brava, Spain.
+Previously, the Adria brothers ran the world's #1 restaurant, El Bulli, in Costa Brava, Spain.

 Albert now has many restaurants in Barcelona, and I managed to snag a counter seat for lunch at Bodega 1900 on my last visit to Barcelona.